WeblateOrg/weblate/docs/admin/projects.rst

     This might not be supported for some VCS.
 See :ref:`merge-rebase` for more details.
 Commit message
-    Message used when committing translation, see :ref:`commit-message`.
+    Message used when committing translation, see :ref:`markup`.
 Committer name
     Name of the committer used on Weblate commits, the author will be always the real translator.
 On some VCS this might be not supported.
 Default value